awork-io/awork/README.md

 No, deleted entries cannot be requested from the API.
 Instead of deleting data completely, we recommend using the archiving option whenever possible.

-#### Does awork provide webhooks so I can sync changes?
+#### Does awork provide webhooks so I can get notified of changes?

 Yes, you can create webhooks in awork.
-More information about this can be found in our [Help Center](https://support.awork.com/en/articles/5415462-webhooks).
+More information about this can be found in our [Developer Docs](https://developers.awork.com/webhooks).

-A webhook is triggered for your entire workspace.
-So for example on the `project-added` webhook, you receive events for all projects created in your workspace, no matter who created it or to which team it belongs.

-The supported event types include:

-* Client added
-* Client deleted
-* File added
-* File deleted
-* Project added
-* Project comment added
-* Project deleted
-* Project member added
-* Project member deleted
-* Project status changed
-* Project task added
-* Project task deleted
-* Task assignment added
-* Task assignment deleted
-* Task comment added
-* Task status changed
-* Time tracking added
-* Time tracking deleted
-* User activation changed
-* User added
-* User deleted

-Webhooks can be configured in your awork workspace under Settings > Integrations.

 ### Code Examples